ohnosequences/mg7/docs/paper/paper.md

 ## 2.x Loquat

-[Loquat](https://github.com/ohnosequences/loquat) is a library developed by so and so designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2.
+[Loquat](https://github.com/ohnosequences/loquat) is a library developed by **so and so** designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2.

-At the core there is a process with explicit input and output datasets (declared using the *Datasets* library described above).
-Workers will read from a SQS queue particular instances for the input data, consisting on the corresponding data locations at S3, together with where the corresponding outputs need to be placed at S3.
-This process corresponds to a bundle (which can declare any dependencies needed to perform its task).
-The input S3 objects will then be downloaded as local files, the process executed on them and the outputs written to their respective locations at S3.
-A *loquat* thus comprises essentially the process to be executed, the AWS configuration, and a set of inputs on which to run this process.
-There are deploy and resource management methods, making it easy to use it either as a library or from (for example) a Scala REPL.
+A **loquat** executes a process with explicit input and output datasets (declared using the *Datasets* library described above).
+Workers (EC2 instances) read from an SQS queue the S3 locations for both input and output data; then they download the input to local files, and pass these file locations to the process to be executed.
+The output is then put in the corresponding S3 locations.

+A manager instance is used to monitor workers, provide initial data to be put in the SQS queue and optionally release resources depending on a set of configurable conditions.

+Both worker and manager instances are Statika bundles.
+In the case of the worker, it can declare any dependencies needed to perform its task: other tools, libraries, or data.

+All configuration such as the number of workers or the instance types is declared statically, the specification of a loquat being ultimately a Scala object.
+There are deploy and resource management methods, making it easy to use an existing loquat either as a library or from (for example) a Scala REPL.

 The input and output (and their locations) being defined statically has several critical advantages.
 First, composing different loquats is easy and safe; just use the output types and locations of the first one as input for the second one.
+Second, data and their types help in not mixing different resources when implementing a process, while serving as a safe and convenient mechanism for writing generic processing tasks.
+For example, merging paired-end Illumina reads generically is easy as the data type includes the relevant information (insert size, read length, etc) to pass to a tool such as FLASH.

 ## 2.x Type-safe DSLs for BLAST and FLASH